 Rising competition among the three biggest operators will cut into their profits, causing concern among investors, Global Investors’ Ding said.
 The sector’s opening to private investment won’t have immediate impact on the industry as it requires “heavy capital,” he said.

 Baidu, the owner of the largest online search engine in China, tumbled 5.1 percent to $93.57, the lowest level since September.
 Trading volume on the stock was three times the daily average over the past three months.

 Qihoo 360 Technology Co.
-(QIHU) started a mobile-phone version of a search engine that was first introduced on computers in August, a report from Marbridge Consulting Ltd. said yesterday, citing a Beijing Business newspaper.
+(QIHU:US) started a mobile-phone version of a search engine that was first introduced on computers in August, a report from Marbridge Consulting Ltd. said yesterday, citing a Beijing Business newspaper.